Skip to main content

 • Steady guidance for those walking through difficulty or change

-This blog also includes a growing collection of Free PDF Resources: Scripture pieces, Christian crosses, monthly chore charts, a laundry symbols guide, wall art, coloring pages, and other practical downloads.
+This blog also includes a growing collection of free resources.
 All items are freely shared via a link to Google Drive.
-You can access them anytime by clicking Free PDF Resources at the top of the blog.
-Quick link provided here: Free PDF Resources
+You can access them anytime by clicking Free Resource Library at the top of the blog.
+Quick link provided here: Free Resource Library (< click the link)

 Quick Link to Home—Most recently posted devotional + more: